Ferrous metals drop as higher supply, tepid China demand weigh

 BEIJING, June 26 (Reuters) - Ferrous metals futures slumped on Monday, pressured by mounting supply and weak downstream demand in top consumer China.

-The daily crude steel output in China is estimated at 2.95 million metric tons during June 11-20, up 1.11% from the previous 10-day period, data from the China Iron and Steel Association showed.
+The daily crude steel output in China was estimated at 2.95 million metric tons during June 11-20, up 1.11% from the previous 10-day period, data from the China Iron and Steel Association showed.

 The surveyed daily transaction volumes of construction steel products declined to 301,000 tons on June 25, a working day in China, down 12.7% from the previous survey and down 37% from previous Friday, according to data from consultancy Mysteel.